anqi-j/morphological-image-processing/README.md

 ## Data preprocessing

-The laser detector generates $(X,Y,Z)$ data with a resolution of 1 $mm$.
-In the pilot data, each row represents a 3D point at the surface of rocks, with Cartesian coordinate $(X,\textbf{Z}, \textbf{Y})$.
+The laser detector generates three-dimensional data with a resolution of 1 $mm$.
+We have transformed it into images with $(X,Y)$-coordinates embedded as pixel location, and $Z$ as the pixel values.

-We plan to label rock samples by sieving them into several size classes in the lab.
-Then we pass them through the laser detector.
-We will extract features from segmented images as independent variables.
-Some considerations:
+We sieved the rock samples into several size classes in the lab:

+- "12": 5/8 inches >= rock size > 1/2 inches
+- "58": 3/4 inches >= rock size > 5/8 inches
+- "34": rock size > 3/4 inches

+We extracted the following features from segmented images with intensity information.
+For more details, see the official documentation.

+- Orientation
-- Circumference
+- Perimeter
 - Area
-- Long axis length
+- Length of the major axis
-- Short axis length
+- Length of the minor axis
+- Mean height
+- Median height
-- Maximal height
+- Max height
-- Average height
+- Standard deviation of height
+- Mean gradient
+- Standard deviation of gradient
-- Magnitude of gradient at the maximal height
+- Gradient at the max height
+- First 4 weighted Hu moments

 <!--